 forget to use the rest of their fingers.

 No wonder they have such trouble climbing trees.

 Now that we have added the Pendant Computer to our toolbox, we have a much smoother workday.
 The audio aspects of this thing are pretty cool too.
 The birdcall app helps us meet the grey parrots so we can monitor their recovery, and a few of us are even getting pretty good at playing folksongs around the campfire.

 (Ngozi Iruka Ph.D.)

-This thing is pretty handy when I am out monitoring the soil chemistry in the citrus groves.
+This thing is pretty handy when I'm out monitoring the soil chemistry in the citrus groves.
 GPS coupled with the analytical probes from National Instruments really make it easy to enter all this into the cloud version of LabVIEW and map out where we can save fertilizer and water.

 (Heath Barkley III, Stockton, California)

-It is tough to organize a day around raising kids, working part time and going to school.
-I am really glad to have a device that allows me the flexibility to do my translation work, write term papers for my online classes, keep an eye on the kids and do the daily chores.
-We spend a great deal of time walking, waiting and riding on public transportation so it is nice to be able to make that time productive.
+It's tough to organize a day around raising kids, working part time and going to school.
+I'm really glad to have a device that allows me the flexibility to do my translation work, write term papers for my online classes, keep an eye on the kids and do the daily chores.
+We spend a great deal of time walking, waiting and riding on public transportation, so it's nice to be able to make that time productive.
 My brother hacked into this thing last week and added his own circuit for some robotics project he is working on.
-It is also handy that they left connections for other devices and room inside to tether a phone.
+It's also handy that they left connections for other devices and room inside for more sensors.